mylinhthibodeau/STAT545-hw01-thibodeau-mylinh/README.md

 I found this list on the [Hereditary Cancer Program Panel website](http://www.ccgenomics.ca/available-tests.html)

+Red flags for hereditary cancer syndromes:
+1. Cancer in two or more close relatives
+2. Young age at cancer onset (<50 years)
+3. Two or more tumours arising from different primary sites (synchronous or metachronous)
+4. Two or more tumours arising simultaneously in same organ or bilateral origin (synchronous)
+5. Rare tumours associated with specific cancer syndromes (e.g. medullary thyroid cancer and Multiple Endocrine Neoplasia type 1 syndrome)
+Source: Hampel, H. et al. A practice guideline from the American College of Medical Genetics and Genomics and the National Society of Genetic Counselors: referral indications for cancer predisposition assessment.
+Genet Med 17, 70–87 (2014).

 ### An example: Hereditary Breast and Ovarian Cancer (HBOC) syndrome

 The importance of detecting germline mutations in hereditary cancer predisposition genes resides in the fact that the medical and/or surgical management of such individuals can be tailored to their cancer risk.